Fluxonium as a control qubit for bosonic quantum information

 While our experiment has realized an interaction regime that is similar to typical transmon implementations, our modeling indicates that the fluxonium qubit can reach regimes that are not possible using the typically-employed transmon.
 For many bosonic control schemes we desire a large dispersive shift $\chi$ for fast operations but a small nonlinearity $K$.
 As shown in \cref{sec_flux}, a fluxonium-resonator system allows for independent design of $\chi$ and $K$.
 This fact allows us to predict fluxonium parameters that can achieve a vanishing $K$ while still maintaining a large $\chi$; this parameter regime is extremely difficult to reach for the transmon.

 The relationship between the dispersive shift and the Kerr nonlinearity for a transmon-resonator system is heavily constrained.
 In the transmon-resonator system, $\chi$ and $K$ are both approximately proportional to the product of $E_C $ and the ratio of coupling strength and detuning, $g/\Delta$, to some power (see Appendix \ref{sup_transmon_limit} for details).
 The only way to achieve a high $\chi/K$ ratio given these constraints is to enter the regime $E_C \sim \Delta$ where the cavity and qubit become strongly hybridized, as shown in Fig.~\ref{fig_5}(a).
 This situation is typically not desirable if the aim is to protect cavity coherence.
-Avoiding this strong hybridization while staying in the transmon limit leads to a lower bound on $K$.
-We estimate this limit as $|K| \gtrsim \chi^2/4E_C$.
-With reasonable bounds on transmon frequency and anharmonicity we evaluate the bound numerically as $|K|/2\pi \gtrsim (\chi/2\pi)^2/(\qty{2.12}{GHz})$ (see \cref{sup_transmon_limit} for details).
+Avoiding this strong hybridization while staying in the transmon limit allows us to estimate a lower bound on the Kerr nonlinearity, $|K| \gtrsim \chi^2/4E_C$.
+With reasonable bounds on transmon parameters we evaluate the bound numerically as $|K|/2\pi \gtrsim (\chi/2\pi)^2/(\qty{2.12}{GHz})$ (see \cref{sup_transmon_limit} for details).
 We plot this estimated bound on the $\chi/K$ ratio for the transmon as the dashed line in Fig.~\ref{fig_5}(c).
 A representative selection \cite{Pfaff2017,milul_superconducting_2023,heeres_cavity_2015,Axline2018,landgraf_fast_2024,Ofek2016,CampagneIbarcq2020,Sivak2023,Valadares2024,Cai2024,Yang2025,Gertler2021} of transmon $\chi$ and $K$ value pairs from the literature (see Table \ref{tab:transmon_literature}) are plotted in Fig. \ref{fig_5}(c), in agreement with this limit.